ahartwel/workout_logger/README.md

 ![script img](imgs/setup.png)
 * The script will then rename everything and setup the project with the new details.
 * That's it.
 You are up and running.
+* If anything goes wrong, repull and try again.

 ##Main Architecture